archivesunleashed/docker-aut/README.md

 [You can download it from this link and "import the appliance" using VirtualBox](http://alpha.library.yorku.ca/releases/warcbase_workshop/Warcbase_workshop_VM.ova).
 Note that this is a 6.4GB download.
 If you do this, [skip to "Spark Notebook" below](https://github.com/web-archive-group/warcbase_workshop_vagrant#spark-notebook).

-Or you can use vagrant to build it yourself.
+Or you can use vagrant to build it yourself, or provision it using `aws`.

 ## Use